ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

-# How to build a RingCentral bot from scratch
+# Building a RingCentral bot from scratch

 A RingCentral Team Messaging bot provides a conversational interface for performing common tasks.
 In this guide, you will learn how to build a simple ping-pong bot from scratch, giving you a closer look at the bot design pattern.